willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 # Towards Reproducible Science

-**Scenario:** *As a dummy project, we'll look at the seasonal cycle of sea-level in the year 2016.
+**Scenario:** *As a dummy project, we'll look at the seasonal cycle of sea-level.
 We expect that there is a phase shift of 1/2 year between the northern and the southern hemisphere.*

 ## Challenge